cryptomator/integrations-win/README.md

 mvn clean verify
 ```

-If building the dlls fails with "`cl.exe` cannot be found", you have to specify the developer command file directory as a property `-DdevCommandFileDir=C:\Program Files\Microsoft Visual Studio\2022\Enterprise\VC\Auxiliary\Build\"`.
+If building the dll fails with "cl.exe cannot be found", you have to specify the developer command file directory as a property, e.g. `-DdevCommandFileDir=C:\Program Files\Microsoft Visual Studio\2022\Enterprise\VC\Auxiliary\Build\"`.